 Tomlin is a great leader because he recognizes the importance of listening.
 Tomlin’s ability to listen makes him a better communicator with his players.
 “People aren't very good listeners, by nature,” says Tomlin.
 “Part of being a good communicator is recognizing and understanding that and trying to make the complex simple.
 I try to capture a concept, an idea, or a moment in a few words.
 If they remember it, job done.”

-Professional Plus Takeaway: Attentive leaders focus on their team members in a way that other leaders do not.
-Attentive leaders know that their team members often have solutions to problems that need to be solved.
+Professional Plus Takeaway: Attentive leaders focus on their team members like other leaders do not.
+Attentive leaders know that their team members often have solutions to problems that must be solved.
 Their team members simply need to be heard.
 Attentive leaders are very at listening.

 “Use Active Listening Skills to Coach Others” by Leading Effectively Staff (Center for Creative Leadership; December 2, 2021)

 “Become a Better Listener: Active Listening” by Hilary I. Lebow (Psych Central; September 27, 2021)

 The Harvard Business Review states, “Charismatic speakers help listeners understand, relate to, and remember a message.
 A powerful way to do this is by using metaphors, similes, and analogies.”
 Tomlin excels at using metaphors to convey his message to his players.
 Tomlin even has his own language, “Tomlinisms” that paints vivid images that are easier to understand than literal words.

 One popular Tomlin metaphor is “Don’t blink.
 Cut your eyelids off.”
 This metaphor can be loosely interpreted as staying hyper-focused.
 Another popular Tomlinism is, “It’s a fine line between drinking wine and squashing grapes.”
 This metaphor means that there is a fine line between winning and losing.
 “The standard is the standard” might be Tomlin’s most well-known metaphor where the message is that he expects a consistent level of effort.